Overlap Algebras as Almost Discrete Locales: Preliminaries about frames and locales

+(which happens precisely when $\Omega !_X$ preserves all meets).
+In particular, $\Pos_X$ preserves joins.
+Classically, every locale is overt, and $\Pos_X(x)= 1$ if and only if $x\neq 0$.
+Constructively $\Pos_X(x)=1$ can be read as a positive (strong) way to express that $x$ is different from 0.
+We call $\Pos_X$ the {\bf positivity predicate} of $X$.

-Every (sober) topological space determines a locale $X$, where $\Omega X$ is the frame of open sets.
+Every topological space determines a locale $X$, where $\Omega X$ is the frame of open sets.
 Locales obtained in this way are called {\bf spatial}.
 They are always overt and $\Pos_X(x)=1$ means that the open set $x$ is inhabited.
-A locale $X$ is {\bf discrete} if $\Omega X$ is the power of a set.
-Discrete locales are spatial and correspond to discrete topological spaces.
+A locale $X$ is {\bf discrete} if $\Omega X$ is the powerset of some given set; so every discrete locale is spatial and can be seen as the locale corresponding to a discrete space.\footnote{Every discrete locale is (spatial and hence) overt.
+In fact, overtness appears as one of the two conditions in the characterization of discrete locales in \cite[chapter V, section 5]{joyal-tierney} (the other condition being that the diagonal $X\to X\times X$ is open).}

+Different spaces can happen to determine the same spatial locale, the canonical one (up to homeomorphism) being the {\bf sober} one, that is, the one in which every (inhabited) completely prime filter of opens is the collection of open neighbourhoods of a unique point.